dvirtz/slides/slides/ranges_23/ranges.md

 <!-- .element: data-id="code" style="font-size: 0.5em" -->

+Note: as any adaptor, it is composable using the pipe operator.
-Note: nasty error when you forget the parentheses
+It requires the empty parentheses though, and you can expect nasty errors when you forget them.

 ---